The Coulomb Branch Formula for Quiver Moduli Spaces

 Eq.\refb{eindex1} gives an unambiguous definition of $\gref(\{\alpha_1,\cdots \alpha_n\}; \{\dx_1,\cdots \dx_n\};y)$ when each solution to \refb{eor1} has all the centers distinct.
 However the enumeration of distinct solutions becomes ambiguous when two or more centers coincide.\footnote{Since $1/|z_i-z_j|$ diverges as $z_i\to z_j$, to examine the existence of solutions with coincident centers we need to take $|z_i-z_j|\sim \eps$ for a subset of the centers and then examine if it is possible to satisfy \refb{eor1} in the $\eps\to 0$ limit for suitable choice of ratios of these distances.
 These were called collinear scaling solutions in \cite{1302.5498}.} The remedy found in \cite{1302.5498} is to work with a deformed set of parameters.
 The rules for generating these deformations will be reviewed in \S\ref{sdeform}.

 The algorithm described above requires us to find all solutions to \refb{eor1} and hence in general can only be carried out numerically.
 (Note however that the final expression \refb{eindex1} is insensitive to the details of the solution and depends only on the relative ordering of the $z_i$'s in a given solution).
 There is however an equivalent definition of $\gref(\{\alpha_1,\cdots \alpha_n\}; \{\dx_1,\cdots \dx_n\};y)$, derived from the above definition, in which each step can be carried out analytically.
-We shall now give this alternative definition, but readers interested in skipping the details can jump to \S\ref{sdefh} for the definitions of the functions $H$ appearing in \refb{essp2}.
+We shall now give this alternative definition, but casual readers can jump to \S\ref{sdefh} for the definition of the function $H$ appearing in \refb{essp2}.